sumcumo/vue-datepicker/docs/guide/Migration/README.md

 - the html changed because of the new keyboard support.
 If you have any custom css it might break.
 - additional a transition element was wrapped around the picker
+- inline css class change from inline to `vdp-datepicker__calendar--inline` too not get confused with css class libraries

 ## 2.x.x to 3.x.x